So you had surgery...

 Hair & Makeup: Nalini Maharaj

 I was at my end.
 I was pushing myself to go places and appear normal and I was finding it hard to this.
 People close to me were starting to understand now that I was not doing well.
 When I was at my lowest point, not knowing what step to take next, my friend sent me an article about celebrities like Padma Lakshmi and Lena Dunham dealing with Endometriosis.
-They mentioned a doctor in New York they had seen, who had been treating women for years by only excising Endometriosis.
+They mentioned a doctor in New York they had seen, who had been treating people for years by using excising only to remove Endometriosis.

 I researched Dr. Tamer Seckin and found the answers I was looking for.
 To have surgery by him was not a cheap option but it felt like my only option, especially as I was having difficulties connecting with the clinic at BC Women’s and I did not know how much longer I could handle the condition I was in.